 - Bleach paint t-shirts, jeans, or leggings.
 You can freehand or stencil the designs.

-- If you have younger siblings, build them a tree house or fort.
+- If you have younger siblings, build them a tree house or fort (with a parent's permission).

 - Use fabric paint to paint plain t-shirts, tank tops, tote bags, jeans, leggings, and more.